raul23/interactive-organizer/README.rst

 Open file in external viewer
 """"""""""""""""""""""""""""
 Pressing the key ``O`` or ``Enter`` will open the given document in an external program which is the default one used by the OS for this particular file type.
-On Linux, this program is called upon by ``xdg-open`` and on macOS, it is done by ``open``.
+On Linux, this default program is called upon by ``xdg-open`` and on macOS, it is done by ``open``.

 Thus you can check the content of the PDF to make sure that file was correctly renamed.